 A/B testing is an online experiment conducted on a website, mobile application or ads (among other things), to test potential improvements in comparison to a control (or original) version.
 Put simply, it allows you to see which version works better for your audience based on a statistical analysis.

-A/B testing is also known as split testing, which can be either exactly the same thing as A/B testing OR mean split URL testing.
-For a classic A/B experiment, the 2 variations are on the same URL, whereas split URL testing where your changed variation is on a different URL (your visitor doesn’t see the difference of course).
+A/B testing is also known as split testing, which can be either exactly the same thing as A/B testing OR it can mean split URL testing.
+For a traditional A/B test, the 2 variations are on the same URL, whereas in split URL testing your changed variation is on a different URL (your visitor doesn’t see the difference, of course).

 What are the benefits of A/B testing?

-Why should you do A/B testing?
-Or a better question is: Are you satisfied with the way you’re exploiting your hard-earned traffic?
-Once you have traffic, increasing your conversions is much less expensive with great potential ROI.
+Why should YOU conduct A/B testing?
+A better question could be: are you satisfied with the way you’re exploiting your hard-earned traffic?
+Once you have traffic, increasing your conversions is much less expensive, with great potential ROI.
 And with A/B testing, it’s even greater.
-But that’s not all, here are a couple of other benefits:
+But that’s not all, here are some other benefits:

 And to give you more operational examples of questions you’ll be able to answer with A/B testing:

 - Should you have long or short forms?

 - Which title for your article generates more shares?

 - Which steps of your conversion funnels are underperforming?